 This software is different from many in that web content is not blocked, but monitored.
 Parents receive real time alerts to their phone when inappropriate websites are visited, a new app is downloaded, or there are concerning topics/words in SMS messages.
 When photos are uploaded to social media platforms, parents are alerted with a view of the post and comments which are monitored.
 Screen time curfew is available, and the capability to immediately lock devices.
 Location tracking and geo-fencing are included.

-Take a few minutes this week to discuss these safety tools with your family and choose what works best to keep your kids protected.
+Take a few minutes this week to discuss these internet safety tools with your family and choose what works best to keep your kids protected.
 Prevention is always the best option when it comes to online safety.

 |Read more about the connection between human trafficking, child sex crimes, and social media.|